 Academic Regulations - Honors

 Wesleyan acknowledges high academic achievement at the end of each semester.
 Students who earn a semester GPA of 93.350 or better will be named to the Dean's List and will have a permanent transcript notation of this achievement.
-To be eligible, a student must have completed at least 3.0 letter-graded credits at Wesleyan during the semester and have no unsatisfactory or failing grades.
+To be eligible, a student must have earned the GPA on at least 3.0 letter-graded credits at Wesleyan during the semester and have no unsatisfactory or failing grades.
 Students with incomplete grades will be evaluated after the incomplete grade is made up.

 Honors Program (See Wesleyan's Online Thesis Guide for more information)

 A degree with honors can be earned two ways: (1) Departmental honors will be awarded to the student who has done outstanding work in the major field of study and has met the standards for honors or high honors set by the respective department or program; (2) honors in general scholarship will be awarded to the student who is a University major or whose thesis topic or methodology is outside of the domain appropriate for the award of honors in the student's major department(s) or program(s).
 The candidate for honors in general scholarship must have a minimum grade point average of 90.00, fulfill general education expectations, and submit a senior thesis that meets the standard for honors or high honors set by the Committee on Honors.

 Honors recognizes a BA attained with distinction, either in the major or in general scholarship.
 Honors recognizes the successful completion of a mentored, independent, honors capstone project that has been evaluated by qualified examiners and that meets the standards for excellence in the major or those of the Honors Committee when completed in general scholarship.
 A student may receive no more than 2.0 credits for any one thesis.
 Students who major in more than one department, program, or college may submit a thesis in one of their majors or separate theses in more than one major.
 With the agreement of each of their departments, programs, or colleges, students may submit the same thesis for honors in more than one major.